TracyCuiCan/scheduled-backups/README.md

     metric, and define what the condition of triggering an alert is, e.g., any time series violates that the value is above 0 for 1 minute.

-Then add notification channels you just created to alerting policies.
+2. Add notification channels you just created to alerting policies.

 ### APIs and IAM roles setup